NoahShore/City_Green_Sapce_and_Health/README.md

 Visit your care provider for your wellness and health routine check-ups

-Business can implement more wellness or within their wellness / incentive program offerings to encourage employees/families to enjoy green spaces
+Businesses can implement more wellness or within their wellness / incentive program offerings to encourage employees/families to enjoy green spaces

-City or State Parks could develop apps for personal tracking of park visits to encourage more people to make the effort, and track their activities (fitness measures) specifically completed oon park grounds.
+City or State Parks could develop apps for personal tracking of park visits to encourage more people to make the effort and track their activities (fitness measures) specifically completed on park grounds.

 Parks could gather counts of active app users to leverage getting more funding/grants for parks, and educational, wellness programs in the parks.

-Further research / analysis is needed on the density of the city compared to the number of city parks, counts of visits to the park, geographical locations income level of neighbourhoods,
+Further research / analysis is needed on the density of the city compared to the number of city parks, counts of visits to the park, geographical locations income level of neighborhoods,

 ## TECHNICAL DETAILS:
 The aim of this project is to combine the skills acquired in different programming languages and storytelling skills to create an interactive dashboard.
 The dashboard includes different visualizations representing the data gathered, cleaned, and analyzed to illustrate the impacts of health as it relates to available and accessible outdoor green spaces.

-The project is powered by a Python Flask API and includes HTML/CSS, JavaScript, SQL database.
+The project is powered by a Python Flask API and includes HTML/CSS, JavaScript, and SQL database.

 ## Access the WEBPAGE using the Flask Application:
     1. Find in the folder 'Data' the 'mongo_setup.ipynb' code file.
     2. Run the mongo_setup.ipynb code file.
-    3. Run the 'app.py' code file located in the main directory 'City_Green_Space_and_Health' to get to the Webpage.
+    3. Run the 'app.py' code file located in the main directory 'City_Green_Space_and_Health' to get to the web page.
-    4. Enjoy and Thank you for visiting our WebPage.
+    4. Enjoy and Thank you for visiting our web page.
-    Note: programs needed for this: Flask Application, Flask-PyMongo, Python, Jupyter Notebook.
+    Note: Programs needed for this: Flask Application, Flask-PyMongo, Python, Jupyter Notebook.
+          Only run the mongo_setup code once to avoid duplicates in the data.

 ### Programs Used
     SQLAlchemy was used to clean the datasets